Shopping Center Apologizes For ‘X-Rated’ Polar Bear Christmas Display

 They went on to launch a competition and asked customers to suggest a name for the cub.
 Some of the suggestions were very tongue in cheek.

 “Skuttle- named after the activities I saw yesterday from his parents,” one person wrote in the comments.
-As Urban Dictionary notes the slang term is used to refer to a promiscuous woman.
+As Urban Dictionary notes, the slang term is used to refer to a promiscuous woman.

 “Brazen…. after his parent’s activities,” another suggested.